illinoistech-itm/jhajek/itmt-430/reports/sprint-03/rubric.md

 1. Include a file  ```install.md``` in the root of the team GitHub Repo detailing all instructions to build and run your application
 1. Verify that all defined minimum goals were met and explain any goals that were reached beyond what was defined.
 Explain reasons behind goals that were not met
 1. List any detailed assumptions your team made explaining deliverable context as needed
-1. List Atomic goals for sprint-04, minimum 5 for each category (excluding Project Management)

 ### Presentation Rubric